 Since the Qumran community viewed themselves as a spiritual temple, it would be unthinkable that they would not require new members to immediately immerse.
 See also the discussion in Newton, Concept, 30; cf. Bertil Gärtner, The Temple and the Community in Qumran and the New Testament: A Comparative Study in the Temple Symbolism of the Qumran Texts and the New Testament, SNTSMS 1 (Cambridge: Cambridge University Press, 1965).

 Cf. 1QS 6.13–23; Josephus, J.W.
 2.8.7 §§137–39; James VanderKam, The Dead Sea Scrolls Today, 2nd ed.
-(Grand Rapids, MI: Eerdmans, 2010), 114–16.
+(Grand Rapids: Eerdmans, 2010), 114–16.
 Rowley believes that John’s baptism was initiatory (“Baptism,” 222).

 Jörg Frey, “Critical Issues in the Investigation of the Scrolls and the New Testament” in The Oxford Handbook of the Dead Sea Scrolls, ed.
 Timothy H. Lim and John J. Collins (Oxford: Oxford University Press, 2012), 517–45, 530.